hoplon/hoplon/doc/Getting-Started.md

 The ClojureScript HTML syntax follows the following conventions:

-* An element is represented as a list enclosed in parentheses, where the first item is the tag name, the second item is a map of attributes, and the rest are child nodes.
+* An element is represented as a list enclosed in parentheses.
+* The first item in the list must be the element's tag name.
-* The attribute map is a map of keyword keys to printable values.
+* The second item may be an attribute map with keyword keys if the element has attribute nodes.
+* The rest of the items are the element's children and may be text or element nodes.
-* Text nodes are represented as strings.
+* Text nodes are represented as strings or `($text "Value")`.
-* Parentheses and/or attribute maps may be omitted for elements which have no children or attributes.
+* Parentheses may be omitted around elements which have no children or attributes.

 Note that the script element has been removed in the sexp version.
 The script element in the HTML version serves simply to splice the lisp expressions it